Anard/gentoo-kernel-tools/README.md

 # kernel-tools
 Tools for compiling and updating Gentoo's kernel

-## grub-update
+## update-grub
-Simply replace common `grub-mkconfig -o /boot/grub/grub.cfg` command to update Grub bootloader
+Simply replace common `grub-mkconfig -o /boot/grub/grub.cfg` command to update Grub bootloader.
+Or give a different file in parameter.

 ## build-kernel
 Tool to build an updated kernel from current or choosen kernel configuration